Chapter 5: Continuous Random Variables

 Example

 a.
-Refer to [link].
+Refer to the data from the first example (copied below).
 What is the probability that a randomly chosen eight-week-old baby smiles between two and 18 seconds?

 Solution